markglenn/codefixes.com/source/_posts/2013-08-31-think-functional-definition-of-idempotence.markdown

 ----------------

 I've talked previously about idempotence.
-If you want to learn more about the "why" of idempotent functions, please check out the following articles and expect some further discussions:
+If you want to learn more about the "why" of idempotent functions, please check out the following articles and expect some further discussions in the future.

 * [Think Functional: Immutable Types and Idempotence](http://www.codefixes.com/2010/11/think-functional-immutable-types-and-idempotence/)
 * [Think Functional: Lambdas and LINQ](http://www.codefixes.com/2010/11/think-functional-lambdas-and-linq/)